kwancarl/acl2-risc-v/README.md

 ## Obtaining ACL2

 See the official ACL2 [page on installing ACL2](https://www.cs.utexas.edu/~moore/acl2/v8-5/HTML/installation/installation.html).
 If you're running a Debian-based machine, then `apt-get install acl2` should suffice.
-An ACL2 version supported on the Eclipse IDE is also available (see [ACL2 Sedan or ACL2s](https://www.cs.utexas.edu/~moore/acl2/v8-5/combined-manual/index.html?topic=ACL2____ACL2-SEDAN)).
-The instructions for ACL2s will also contain instructions for MacOS and, in particular, there is an ACL2s brew package.
+An Eclipse plugin called ACL2s (a.k.a.
+[ACL2 Sedan or ACL2s](https://www.cs.utexas.edu/~moore/acl2/v8-5/combined-manual/index.html?topic=ACL2____ACL2-SEDAN)) is also available.
+The [instructions for installing ACL2s](https://www.cs.utexas.edu/~moore/acl2/manuals/current/manual/?topic=ACL2S____ACL2S-INSTALLATION) support MacOS, Windows, and Linux.
+There is also an [ACL2 brew package](https://formulae.brew.sh/formula/acl2).

+Note: Best practice is to build ACL2 and certify appropriate community books using the official instructions.
+Obtaining ACL2 using one of the other methods may not include or certify the necessary community books automatically.
+In particular, one might need to invoke the [GL](https://www.cs.utexas.edu/~moore/acl2/manuals/current/manual/?topic=ACL2____GL) certification separately.

 ## Project structure
 A dependency graph between the different files should be forthcoming.
 For now, inspect the "`include-book`" commands at the beginning of each file.
 Some useful summaries: